RakSrinaNa/Osu-UserInfo/README.md

 Osu!UserInfo
 =========

 [Osu!UserInfo](https://osu.ppy.sh/forum/p/3094583) is a simple program that will give you information (and track them) about a Osu! user!
+This program also include the possibility to view those informations tracked on a graph.

 Informations given/tracked
 -----------------------